Bayesian Non-Parametric Inference for L\'evy Measures in State-Space Models: Conclusions

 \section{Conclusions}

-In this work, we have developed a novel Bayesian non-parametric framework to address the challenging problem of inferring subordinator and NVM L\'evy measures under the L\'evy state space model.
-The approach leverages the shot-noise representation and integrates an efficient augmented Gibbs sampler to provide flexible, accurate, and computationally feasible inference.
-We demonstrate the efficiency and accuracy of our method via experimental results on both synthetic and real tick-level financial data.
-We therefore consider our work a pioneering contribution to the practical non-parametric inference of L\'evy measures.
-Future research directions may include extending the framework to more general L\'evy processes and non-linear system dynamics, exploring alternative inference tools, and also more sophisticated applications.
+In this work, a novel Bayesian non-parametric framework has been proposed to address the challenging problem of inferring subordinator and NVM L\'evy measures under the L\'evy state space model by employing a flexible random measure prior, the Independent Gamma-scaled Dirichlet process.
+Various properties and conjugacy results about this random measure and its mixture model have been discussed.
+An effective MCMC algorithm has been developed to realize the inference, and efficiency and accuracy of our method are demonstrated via experimental results on both synthetic and tick-level financial data.
+Future research directions could include extending the framework to non-linear system dynamics and multivariate L\'evy processes.